amplafi/amplafi-tools/README.md

 ## Cloning the amplafi-tools repository using git.##

+1. Change your working directory to the amplafi-code directory
+<pre> cd /path/to/amplafi-code </pre>
-1. Run this command.
+2. Run this command.
 <pre> git clone https://github.com/amplafi/amplafi-tools.git </pre>

 ## Starting the ant script.##

-1. cd into the amplafi-tools directory.
+1. change your working directory to the amplafi-tools directory.
-2. run this command(for windows change the '/' characters to '\').
+2. run this command.
 <pre> apache-ant-1.8.2/bin/ant opensource-one-time-setup </pre>

 3. The console window will ask prompt for things so pay attention and answer the questions/promts.